otrv4/otrv4/otrv4.md

 if the only publicly available Client Profile is expired.
 For that reason, a received expired Client Profile during the DAKE is considered invalid.

-Before the Client Profile expires, the user must publish an updated Client Profile with a new expiration date.
-The client establishes the frequency of expiration and when to publish (before the current Client Profile expires).
+When the Client Profile expires, the user must publish an updated Client Profile with a new expiration date.
+The client establishes the frequency of expiration and when to publish (when the current Client Profile expires).
 Note that this can be configurable.
 A recommended value is one week.

 ### Create a Client Profile Signature